Energy Correlators Resolving Proton Spin: ACKNOWLEDGMENTS

 We thank Haotian Cao for useful correspondence and for assistance in checking the consistency between the current work and Ref.~\cite{Cao:2023qat}.
-The work of JG is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12275173 and the Shanghai Municipal Education Commission under Grant No. 2024AIZD007.
-HTL is supported by the National Science Foundation of China under grant No. 12275156 and 12321005.
+The work of J.G. is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12275173 and the Shanghai Municipal Education Commission under Grant No. 2024AIZD007.
+H.T.L is supported by the National Science Foundation of China under Grants No. 12275156 and 12321005.